geppettodivacin/markdown-to-jira/README.md

 * Personal nitpicks: I can't use my own text editor, and I have to use Jira's awkward one-off markup language that's only used in Atlassian products.

-This tool is intended to provide a better workflow to add a batch of Jira issues.
+This tool is provides a simple workflow to add a batch of Jira issues.
 The batch is written as a single Pandoc-flavored Markdown file with a header for each new issue.
-The description and the issue metadata (issue type, priority, epic, links, etc.) go under the headers.
-The Markdown is converted to a CSV file, ready to be imported by Jira's CSV Import tool.
+The description and the issue metadata (issue type, priority, epic, links, etc.) go under the headers, and all Markdown gets converted to the equivalent Jira markup.
+The output is a CSV file, ready to be imported by Jira's CSV Import tool.

 For more information about Pandoc-flavored Markdown, see [this page][pandoc-markdown].